raindrum/raindrum.github.io/lawsearch.md

     // placeholder.
     let URL = [];
     let missingPlaceholder = new RegExp("\\{.+\\}");
-    log("filling in placeholders in each part of the URL template...");
     for (var part in template.URL) {
       let URLPart = template.URL[part]
       for (var k in this.processedTokens) {